Dirac231/BCHamming/README.md

-# Qiskit Hackaton Europe 2021
+# Qiskit Hackathon Europe 2021

 This repository was created for the Europe Qiskit Hackaton 2021.
 It focuses on re-purpusing classic error correction code and make it Quantum